Curious George (video game)

-Curious George is a 2006 platform game published by Namco, and developed by Monkey Bar Games, a division of Vicious Cycle Software.
+Curious George is a 2006 platform game published by Namco Hometek, and developed by Monkey Bar Games, a division of Vicious Cycle Software.
 It was released for the GameCube, PlayStation 2, Xbox, and Microsoft Windows, and is based on the 2006 film of the same name.
 A separate 2D version was developed for the Game Boy Advance (GBA) by Torus Games.
-Most of the animated film's original voices were not used in any of the in-game dialogue, except for the cutscenes; however Frank Welker and David Cross reprise their roles as Curious George and Junior respectively.
+Most of the animated film's original voices were not used in any of the in-game dialogue, except for the cutscenes, while Frank Welker and David Cross reprise their roles as Curious George and Junior respectively.

 Gameplay

-Curious George is a platform game where the player controls George, a monkey who can jump, swing and slide around different environments.
+Curious George is a platform game where the player controls George, (either a Barbary macaque or chimpanzee) who can jump, swing and slide around different environments.
 The game features 13 linear levels, which closely follow the plot of the film; each level also features cutscenes taken from the film.
 Each level features collectible bananas, with the main goal being to collect idols, which advance the player to the next part of the level.
 The player may also be tasked with finding hidden key objects in order to advance.
 The levels also feature a series of highlighted objects, which award the player "curious points" for interacting with them.
 These points can then be used to unlock bonus items, which include hats that George can wear in-game, and the ability to replay minigames and cutscenes.

 The game features four minigames, three of which are fairly similar, requiring the player to press a button at the correct time.
 The first is a rhythm game featuring George dancing to a beat.
 The final minigame involves breaking balloons, with the player having to complete 18 rounds of the game to collect the tokens needed to complete the level.